 The work on the doctoral project must be performed under individual academic supervision.
-Together, the School of Doctoral Studies, institution, department and supervisors shall ensure that the PhD candidate participates in an academic community with active research.
+Together, the School of Doctoral Studies, institution, department and supervisors must ensure that the PhD candidate participates in an academic community with active research.

-Section 8-1.
+Section 4-2.
 Appointment of academic supervisors

-The School of Doctoral Studies itself appoints academic supervisors.
-As a general rule, PhD candidates shall have at least two academic supervisors, one of whom must be designated as the main supervisor.
+The School of Doctoral Studies appoints academic supervisors.
+As a general rule, PhD candidates must have at least two academic supervisors, one of whom must be designated as the main supervisor.

 The main academic supervisor has the primary academic responsibility for the candidate.
-If the doctoral degree committee appoints an external main academic supervisor, a co-supervisor must be appointed who is an academic employee of Kristiania University College.
+If the Doctoral Degree Committee appoints an external main academic supervisor, a co-supervisor must be appointed who is an academic employee of Kristiania University of Applied Sciences.

 Co-supervisors are experts in the field who provide guidance and who share the academic responsibility for the candidate with the main academic supervisor.

-The impartiality provisions in chapter II of the Public Administration Act "Concerning disqualification" (sections 6 to 10) apply to the academic supervisors and any appointed supporting supervisors.
+The impartiality rules in the Public Administration Act, Chapter II, §§ 6-10 apply to all supervisors.